Gyoza-Finance/docs/docs/user-docs/usnd-and-earn.md

 ### What is the estimated yield on Earn?

 The yield is a representation of the rates borrowers are paying.
 Since 75% of the borrowers' interest payments go to Earn, the effective yield can exceed the average interest rate paid in a borrow market if less than 75% of the USND supply is deposited to the respective Stability Pool.
-This yield amplification sets Liquity V2 and Nerite apart from competitors and money markets where lending rates cannot be higher than borrow rates.
+This yield amplification sets Liquity V2 and Gyoza apart from competitors and money markets where lending rates cannot be higher than borrow rates.

 Check historic rates on Liquity V2 [here](https://dune.com/liquity/liquity-v2#interest-rates).